Analyzing your prompt, please hold on...

 </dependencies>

-Congratulations!
+```Congratulations!
 You have successfully defined the Aspose.Cells for Java Maven dependency in your Maven project.

 WebP is a modern image format.
-It is designed to produce smaller file sizes, while maintaining high visual quality.
+It is designed to produce smaller file sizes while maintaining high visual quality.

-Generally Aspose.Cells for Java uses Java’s ImageIO to load raster images, currently the JDK itself doesn’t support to load WebP images.
-Some additional plugins or extensions(e.g. imageio-webp Plugin) is needed for Java’s ImageIO to load WebP images.
+Generally, Aspose.Cells for Java uses Java’s ImageIO to load raster images, but the JDK itself does not support loading WebP images.
+Some additional plugins or extensions (e.g., the imageio‑webp Plugin) are needed for Java’s ImageIO to load WebP images.

 As we stated above, Aspose.Cells for Java requires only the Java Runtime Environment, and you do not need to install any additional libraries.
-However, sometimes there are situations where you might need to add third-party libraries.
-Java Advanced Imaging (JAI) to support TIFF images.
+However, sometimes there are situations where you might need to add third‑party libraries.
+Java Advanced Imaging (JAI) is required to support TIFF images.
 TIFF images are not supported by Java 8 and older.
 For TIFF support in old Java environments, Aspose.Cells for Java depends on the Java Advanced Imaging (JAI) package from Oracle.
 We will describe how to install JAI below.

 Follow these steps to install native JAI and ImageIO on Windows: